Alibaba and the $15 billion question: Amid Hong Kong's protests, when to list?

 While Alibaba has a single class of shares with equal votes, its governance is not considered standard since its board is controlled by a self-selecting group of company insiders.

-Chinese regulators have said they will allow local investors to trade companies with weighted voting rights, but have not yet set a date for doing so. [nL4N24Y3CF]
+Chinese regulators have said they will allow local investors to trade companies with weighted voting rights, but have not yet set a date for doing so.

 Alibaba’s deal must also overcome one other technical hurdle: it must gain the approval of the city’s listing committee, a 27-strong independent group of industry professionals whose consent is needed for all first-time share sales.